 And there’s more good news: menopausal women aren’t the only ones who suffer from issues like hot flashes.
 Breast cancer survivors who have completed treatment have shown a decrease in symptoms like sweating when using black cohosh.
 A current study is also examining the management of flashes in men who have had treatment for prostate cancer.

 2. Can Reduce Sleep Disturbances

 One factor that worsens other symptoms of menopause is the sleep disturbance that often accompanies this transition.
-Sleep is vital to balancing hormones naturally, as lack of sleep disturbs hormone production and management, even in normal periods of life.
+Sleep is vital to balancing hormones naturally, as lack of sleep or insomnia disturbs hormone production and management, even in normal periods of life.